In This Article

-An At Home sleep test helps you determine if cortisol is unbalanced and if it might be causing you sleep disturbances.
+An At Home sleep test helps determine cortisol imbalance and if it might be causing you sleep disturbances.

-Cortisol is a hormone in the body.
+Cortisol is considered as the primary stress hormone.
+It plays a role in many vital body processes.
 Too much or too little of it causes a variety of problems.

 Some call cortisol the body’s alarm system.
 It spikes when you are facing a stressful situation and fuels your so-called fight or flight response.
 It’s produced by the adrenal glands and plays a role in mood, motivation, and fear.

-Additionally, you might experience insomnia and other sleep issues if your cortisol level is too high.
-People with elevated cortisol levels experienced restless and fragmented sleep.
+They experience restless and fragmented sleep.
 They also get less sleep overall.
 People diagnosed with insomnia tend to have higher cortisol levels than other people.

-Depression and anxiety are also associated with higher cortisol levels and sleep disturbances.
+These two conditions are associated with higher cortisol levels and sleep disturbances.